openjdm/openjdm.github.io/book/mental_accounting.md

 Stephan Muehlbacher and Erich Kirchler presents three studies that apply a Likert-type scale to assess how much individuals engage in mental accounting practices.
-Their work showed that when individuals use categories for how they spend, a loss in a certain category, like housing for example, will lead to less spending in that category in the future when we compare this to spending without categories.
+Their work showed that when individuals used categories for how they spend, a loss in a certain category, like housing for example, led to less spending in that category in the future compared to spending without categories.
 Also, when an individual has two separate gains, they often look at the value as greater than the actual combined value is.
 Likewise, when people have already been losing a lot, a little more loss tends to not seem as serious as that same value of a loss without prior losing.

+### Myopic loss aversion

 An important concept related to this topic is myopic loss aversion.
 To understand myopic loss aversion, we must first understand loss